nychealth/EH-dataportal/content/data-explorer/birth-defects.md

     main:
         identifier: '03'
 ---
 **Note:** We are no longer updating birth defects data on the EH Data Portal.
-[You can continue to get data on birth defects from New York State here](https://apps.health.ny.gov/statistics/environmental/public_health_tracking/tracker/index.html#/bdcounty).
+[For more recent data, visit the New York State Environmental Public Health Tracker](https://apps.health.ny.gov/statistics/environmental/public_health_tracking/tracker/index.html#/bdcounty).

 ---
 <br>